Aloe flexilifolia

 Aloe flexilifolia is a species of flowering plant in the family Asphodelaceae.
-It is native to the Usambara Mountains, in north-east Tanzania.
+It is native to the Usambara Mountains of north-eastern Tanzania.

 Description

 Aloe flexilifolia is a perennial and a shrub.
 It has stems that are either sturdy and up to 1 m in length, or are flimsy and up to 2 m in length.
 These stems split off from the base, and have lanceolate leaves clumped at the top of the step.
 The leaves are 50 by 7 cm.
 There are teeth 1 to 2 mm long that are 1 to 2 cm apart.
 The flowers are trimerous and have pedicels 12 to 18 mm in length.
 The flowers themselves are bright or brownish red, sometimes yellow, with a tubular shape.
 They are up to 3.5 cm in length and about 8 mm in diameter.

 Use

 The sap from the crushed roots and leaves of A. flexilifolia is used by the Shambaa people to help reduce inflammation in the testicles and scrotum.